 INSIDER TIP | SRI LANKA BENTOTA TOUR

 Only a few beaches on the west coast are manned by lifeguards.
-Few hotels have appointed few young energetic swimmers to help the swimmer, who find difficulties while swimming in the sea.
+Few hotels have appointed young energetic swimmers to help the swimmer, who find difficulties while swimming in the sea.

 48 HOURS IN . . .
-SRI LANKA BENTOTA TOUR
+SRI LANKA BENTOTA TOUR PACKAGE

-DAY ONE OF BENTOTA TOUR
+DAY ONE OF THE BENTOTA TOUR -MORNING

-It is highly unlikely that you will avoid the perfect opportunity to embrace the Seawind, live next to the Ocean.
+It is highly unlikely that you will avoid the perfect opportunity to embrace the Seawind, and live next to the Ocean.
 A large number of beachfront resorts dotted along the Indian ocean along the west coast and you will open the door to the beach- after all, it is those gold-coloured sandy beaches and crystal clear water that most travellers come here for.

-If it is monsoon season and sea is not calm, instead of a dive or snorkel opt for a boat trip in a glass-bottom boat off Hikkaduwa.
+If it is monsoon season and the sea is not calm, instead of a dive or snorkel opt for a boat trip in a glass-bottom boat off Hikkaduwa.
 It might take around 1 hour, it is easy to see the fascinating underwater world without jumping into the water.

 There’s no need to eat yet, as you’re going to invest your valuable time in the afternoon and early evening to explore the riverine vegetation in the Madu River estuary.
 This aqua-adventure trip off southern Sri Lanka is an unforgettable experience for most travellers and it is one of the very popular activities among beach holiday lovers.
 The Madu River estuary is pretty well sheltered and water is calm and quiet all year round, meaning the boat tours are offered in the estuary throughout the year.
 The hotel pickup takes place at the most convenient time for the participants.
 Write to this email (firstname.lastname@example.org) for more information.

-The boat tour takes you through the mangrove bays and few stops along the way.
-One of the most important highlights of the boat trip is the stop at the Cinnamon island.
+The boat tour takes you through the mangrove bays and a few stops along the way.
+One of the most important highlights of the boat trip is the stop at Cinnamon island.
 This small island is full of native Cinnamon, where there is a small family, who produces cinnamon and sell them to the visitors.